 Mira Cook is from Austin, TX and is the director of NYCommunityBallet.
 She has been a dancer with Battery Dance, Indelible Dance, Liss Fain Dance SF, & City Ballet of San Diego and has taught dance in more than 40 countries world wide.
 She is featured in the documentary “Moving Stories” which won best doc at Chesapeake Film Festival and is currently streaming on Amazon.
 Mira also choreographs, is a fully certified Pilates Instructor and writes music.
 Her 4th album was released in 2019 on Gold Robot Records.
 Check it out at miracook.com

-Mira’s class focuses on correct alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breath.
+Mira’s class focuses on body alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breath and individual interpretation.